 Last Updated on

-I’d never say no to a nice piece of homemade vanilla loaf with a cup of tea.
+I’d never say no to a slice of homemade vanilla loaf with a cup of tea.
 But let’s take this up a notch (or three!) by swirling Nutella through it and squishing hazelnuts on top.
-Sweet, warm, melty, buttery deliciousness!
+This Nutella cake is sweet, warm, melty, buttery… and irresistible!

-So I thought I’d make the most of my lucky streak and have a go at another one; this time a loaf cake, because I haven’t made one of those in a while.
-And let’s face it, they’re the easiest sort of cake to make.
-Just whisk a few ingredients together, pour into loaf pan, shove in the oven, and you’re less than an hour away from a yummy cake to go with your cuppa.
+Let’s face it, they’re the easiest sort of cake to make.
+Just whisk a few ingredients together, pour into loaf pan, shove in the oven, and you’re less than an hour away from a yummy cake to go with your cup of tea.

-I have no idea where the inspiration came for this one.
-You just can’t really go wrong with Nutella now, can you?
+This Nutella cake is a real winner.
+You can’t really go wrong with Nutella, can you?
 Swirl it through a really well made rich and buttery loaf cake, scatter a few hazelnuts on top, and you’ve created something much more impressive than the sum of its parts.

 Just one thing left to do before tossing the cake in the oven – press a big handful of hazelnuts into the top.
 They add a really complimentary crunch.